Hot, Cold and Neutral Real Estate Markets

 Why?
 Because there are more homes available for sale than buyers to purchase them.
 Buyers have more homes to choose among, which increases the odds a buyer will find that perfect home.

 In a cold real estate market, serious sellers are often willing to negotiate.
 This means you can probably buy a home for less than list price, and the seller might be willing to pay some or all of your closing costs.
+It's a more relaxed experience and easier for buyers.

 Signs of a Buyer's Market